Producer

 pmbah-checkout-root)))

 Emacs 29’s package-vc-install can fetch the Lisp code but does not install npm dependencies for the Node helper.
-For v0, use a manual checkout / release directory and run npm ci there.
+Use a manual checkout or release directory and run npm ci there.

 Configuration